ibm-cloud-docs/vmwaresolutions/services/vrops_overview.md

 Like the other VMware components in the stack, you have the flexibility to bring your enterprise licenses to the cloud (per CPU or OSI) or to rent VMware licenses from {{site.data.keyword.cloud_notm}}.

-The current versions that are installed are vROps 7.5 and vRLI 4.8. vROps and vRLI support vCenter Server with NSX-V instances and vCenter Server with NSX-T instances.
+The current versions that are installed are vROps 7.5 and vRLI 4.8.
 {:note}

 ## Technical specifications for vRealize Operations and Log Insight